The train stands still

 But people are either stoic

-or they've merely given up,
+or they've given up,

 on a large number of things